The Devil Wears Prada (band): New releases, death of Daniel Williams, and Mason Nagy's departure (2019–present)

 On September 23, 2020, the band released an episode of their podcast (The Prada Pod) in which they discussed bassist Andy Trick's departure from the band and his replacement, former touring bassist Mason Nagy.
 On April 7, 2021, the name, artwork, and track listing for a new EP, ZII, were announced.
 A sequel to 2010's Zombie, it is about hopelessness and was partially inspired by the COVID-19 pandemic.
-On April 23, the first single of the EP, "Termination", was released.
-On May 14, one week before the EP release, the band released the second single "Nightfall".